 - Flat plates

 - Hollow core slab

 With several more than what is shown on this list, each type of concrete slab is specific in purpose.
 While a person can do the work on their own, there is a fair amount of training a person takes to become an expert in order to do it professionally.

 Will concrete crack without rebar?

 Rebar serves a purpose to keep anything built from concrete structurally sound and when it is in the form a concrete slab to help support the weight of whatever traffic that crosses it.
 When not included in the process, anything of significant size will suffer cracks and breaks due to the lack of rebar.
 Furthermore, due to the shifting nature found in dirt and soil, concrete service providers are in full agreement that rebar makes concrete structures last longer.

 Especially in the case of four inch slabs and as already mentioned, rebar reinforces concrete structures.
 Just as well, rebar serves to save the owner a significant cost in future repairs whether it’s cheaper or higher cost support systems that can include rebar.
 The point of the matter is that modern concrete services and structures require a rebar system or something akin to it.

 Do you need gravel under concrete?

-For any concrete structure big or small, a gravel base underneath the concrete slabs a necessary part of the project in order for it to last longer than the short term and be fully functioning.
-The reason being is that moisture and water doesn’t simply dry up on the concrete surface, but instead drains down underneath into the soil.
+For any concrete structure big or small, a gravel base underneath the concrete slabs is a necessary part of the project in order for it to last longer than the short term and be fully functioning.
+The reason is that moisture and water don’t simply dry up on the concrete surface, but instead drain down underneath into the soil.
 With the shifting nature of dirt and soil, concrete will crack due to the gradual movement that will happen without gravel.
 A gravel base solves both problems by heavily dampening the shifting problem and giving it a proper method of drainage.